Indian Association of Amusement Parks and Industries

 The Indian Association of Amusement Parks and Industries (IAAPI) is an apex body representing the interests of amusement parks, theme parks, water parks and indoor amusement centers in India.
 IAAPI is a non-government, not-for-profit, industry-led and industry-managed organization, playing a proactive role in the development of this sector.
 Founded in 1999, IAAPI is India's premier business association having over 600 members from private sectors including small and medium enterprises consisting of park operators and equipment manufacturers.
 IAAPI is recognized and affiliated with various international trade bodies operating in the amusement sector.

 IAAPI represents location-based entertainment facilities, including amusement and theme parks, snow parks, indoor amusement centers, arcades, museums, water parks, aquariums, science centers, zoos, bowling alleys and resorts.
 It also represents industry equipment manufacturers, distributors, operators, industry suppliers, and service providers.
-IAAPI's head office is in Mumbai and it has four regional chapters and sector-relevant committees lead by industry leaders.
+IAAPI's head office is in Mumbai and it has four regional chapters and sector-relevant committees led by industry leaders.
 IAAPI serves as a reference point for the Indian amusement sector.